izmttk/astro-mecure/README.md

 **Type**: `string`

-Author of the site.
+Author name of the site.
 This will be used in the meta data of your site.

 #### favicon